COP25: Protesters call for action at Madrid climate rally | DW | 06.12.2019

 Thousands of people marched in Madrid to demand immediate action to protect the planet.
 World leaders are meeting nearby, but experts called their plans insufficient to fend off climate change's catastrophic effects.

-"Time for Action" is the motto of the United Nation's COP25 climate conference and the demand made by thousands of protesters as they took the streets in the center of Madrid on Friday.
+"Time for Action" is the motto of the United Nation's COP25 climate conference and the demand made by some 500,000 protesters as they took the streets in the center of Madrid on Friday.

 Environmental activists dancing and playing music were joined by grandmothers and families with children as people from all different walks of life came together to protest in an atmosphere akin to a festival.